kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 ## Considered Options

-- **Direct Klamm Integration:** Use existing Klamm (Laravel/Filament/Postgres Web Application) to manage IET data
+1. **JSON Export Architecture:** Use Klamm for data management with automated JSON export process
-- **Dedicated Klamm Instance:** Create a new version of Klamm specifically for IET
+2. **Direct Klamm Integration:** Use existing Klamm (Laravel/Filament/Postgres Web Application) to manage IET data
-- **Independent System:** Create a separate dedicated backend/database for IET
+3. **Dedicated Klamm Instance:** Create a new version of Klamm specifically for IET
-- **JSON Export Architecture:** Use Klamm for data management with automated JSON export process
+4. **Independent System:** Create a separate dedicated backend/database for IET

 ## Decision Outcome

-**Chosen option:** "JSON Export Architecture", because it balances simplicity, ease of maintainability and independence from outside systems.
+Chosen option: **"JSON Export Architecture" (Option 1)**, because it balances simplicity, ease of maintainability and independence from outside systems.
 The goal is to use Klamm to manage the data but we export the data the IET uses so it can operate independently from Klamm.
 This also minimizes maintenance and in the event the system data should be decoupled from Klamm it can be done easily.

-### Consequences
+### Pros and Cons

 - Good, because it uses existing Klamm infrastructure for data management
 - Good, because it maintains a clear separation between data management and presentation